TurboGears/tg2docs/docs/main/Realtime/index.rst

 .. note::

-    There are (far) faster message queue engines than Morbid, but most of them use the AMPQ binary protocol.
-There is an experimental AMPQ implementation for Javascript available in `Kamaloka-js`_.
+    There are (far) faster message queue engines than Morbid, but most of them use the AMQQ binary protocol.
+There is an experimental AMQQ implementation for Javascript available in `Kamaloka-js`_.
 It is suggested that you become comfortable with real-time-web programming before switching to a full-featured Queue server.